Springerle/py-generic-project/docs/installing.rst

 the latter for developers and ‘power users’ with some existing Python and Linux experience.

+More recent options are `bash for Windows`_, `Docker for Windows`_, and `Windows Containers`_.
+After you install one of these, act like you're on a **Linux** system, because as long as you operate within those environments, you actually are.

 .. note::

     Remember that the next step is either :ref:`pip-from-pypi` or :ref:`pip-from-github`.